ProjectMOSAIC/mosaic/cran-comments.md

 ## Downstream dependencies

-I've informed all of the maintainers and rebuilt their packages locally from source, but given the rush to get this to CRAN, the checking has been less complete than it might otherwise have been.
+I've informed all of the maintainers, rebuilt their packages locally from source, and checked with devtools::revdep_check().
+FDRreg doesn't install in revdep_check(), but does when I install manually.

 ## Note